-There’s absolutely nothing wrong with creating a site map of sorts of the different steps to take.
+There’s absolutely nothing wrong with creating a site map of the different steps to take.
 However, what about the things we don’t talk about?
 The sacrifices we make that people brush off because maybe it’s not seen as a big deal?

 The Road to Success: What You Don’t See

-The Toll on Your Health
+The Toll On Your Health

 Time Away From Family and Friends

 **You must take the opportunities you have to spend time with your family.
 Don’t put them off till later.
-Don’t say “next time”.
+Don’t say “next time.”
 Life is short.
 If you have a chance to include family or loved ones in your plans, then do it.

 You Sometimes Have to Start Over Multiple times

 Everything above can contribute to this insane feeling of loneliness.
+Seeing people on social media makes it worse because it looks like everyone else is having a great time, a happy life, and no worries in the world.
 You wonder why you’re making the sacrifices you’re making.
-Seeing people on social media makes it worse because it looks like everyone else is having a great time, a happy life, and no worries in the world.

 You feel alone because no one else you know seems to be making the same sacrifices; no one else understands why you are; many don’t even see the sacrifices or the struggle.
-You feel alone because there are so many OTHER things you want in life too (spouse, travel, kids, nice things, etc) that you don’t have yet, and wonder if you ever will.
+You feel alone because there are so many OTHER things you want in life too (spouse, travel, kids, nice things, etc.) that you don’t have yet, and wonder if you ever will.

-The “Road to Success” Is not universal
+The “Road to Success” Is Not Universal

 For some, there may be more that they have to give up.
 Understand that everything happens for a reason; your sacrifices now will pay off in ways you never even imagined.
 All of this is making you a better and stronger person; the sacrifices will be worth it in the end because you’ll have a level of success that many won’t (and can’t) have.

-Images courtesy of unsplash
+Images courtesy of unsplash.